The Ultimate Toolbox for creating amazing web sites!

 Step 6b Run setup.exe to install the ckeditor on your computer.
 By default it will be installed to My Documents\WYSIWYG Web Builder\system\cms\ckeditor However if you have changed the default document folder (in Menu->Tools->Options->Files & Folder) then the editor should be installed in that folder instead.
 Example: if you have set the default document folder to D:\My Projects\ then the location of the editor will be D:\My Projects\system\cms\ckeditor

 Step 6c After you have installed the editor you can select in the CMS admin properties.
 Make sure you select an editor that you have installed!
 If you select an editor that is not on your system or if you have installed it in the wrong folder then it's not going to work...

 Enable 'Publish editor files' so that WWB will automatically publish/upload all files of the editor to your website.
 Note that some editors have a lot of files so this may take a while.
 Normally you would enable this option only the first time you publish and after that disable it so the files will not be published the second time.

 Most editors can also be customized to add or remove buttons in the toolbars.
 Read more about this in the help.

+Alternatively you can also install the editor manually on the server, in that case upload the entire folder from My Documents\WYSIWYG Web Builder\system\cms\ckeditor to the server.
 Example: if the page with the CMS admin was published to /public_html/ then the editor should be uploaded to /public_html/ckeditor/